9 Common Website Design Features That Hurt Conversions

 Slow Page Loading Times

-The biggest reason that website users bounce is through slow loading times – and when I say slow, I mean 4 seconds or more.
+The biggest reason website users bounce is through slow loading times – and when I say slow, I mean 4 seconds or more.
 It’s the fastest way to reject traffic and lose website conversions.

-Make sure anything that takes up a lot of space is optimised to reduce lag and do everything you can to increase speed.
+Make sure anything that takes up a lot of space is optimised to reduce lag, and do everything you can to increase speed.

 Too Many Stock Photos